Advertisement

 Progressive politics, surprising outcomes

 A progressive political reputation hasn't protected scanner transparency.
 Berkeley voted 8-1 for encryption.
-Oakland encrypted while under federal oversight.
-Portland switched during the 2020 protests.
+Oakland encrypted in 2025 while under federal oversight — without council approval.
+Portland switched nine days into the 2020 protests.
 Police departments made their case to progressive councils and won.
 Political orientation turns out to be a poor predictor of encryption outcomes.

 Regional coordination and spread

 Encryption spreads regionally.
-When LAPD encrypted in 2019, surrounding departments followed.
+Around Los Angeles, suburb after suburb followed its neighbors until roughly 30 departments had gone dark.
 Seattle's partial model shaped how other Puget Sound agencies approached the question.
-Portland encrypted in 2020; Multnomah County followed in 2024.
+Portland encrypted in June 2020; Multnomah County and Gresham followed on the same date in 2024.
 The same dynamic that created the encryption wave could theoretically work in reverse, though it hasn't yet.

 Take Action: Regional Resources